ohussa/Titanic-data-analysis-SQL/README.md

 # Titanic passengers dataAnalysis project
 1. This is my first data analysis project.
-2. I am using SQL to analyse this titanic dataset.
+2. I am using SQL and tableau to analyse this titanic dataset.
 3. Our objective is to explore the dataset and to find out which groups of passengers had higher survival rates.

 Dataset souce: